 When reading about each of these needs below, keep in mind that certain activities can cross hierarchical boundaries.
-For example, if your family were to move from living in a slum that was open to the elements to a room within an apartment building, this would hit numerous physiological needs (warmth, shelter, and rest), both of the key safety and security needs, and potentially even a love and belonging need (intimate relationships) if it was your partner who made this happen for your family.
+Maslow’s hierarchy of needs examples in real life include, for example, if your family were to move from living in a slum that was open to the elements to a room within an apartment building, this would hit numerous physiological needs (warmth, shelter, and rest), both of the key safety and security needs, and potentially even a love and belonging need (intimate relationships) if it was your partner who made this happen for your family.

-Another example of needs crossing hierarchical boundaries is that of a meal spent with friends or family members.
+Another example of Maslow’s hierarchy of needs crossing hierarchical boundaries is that of a meal spent with friends or family members.
 In this example you experience the physiological need of having food to eat, while also experiencing love and belonging needs associated with having good relationships and friendships.

 Without further ado, here is a brief description of each tier in Maslow’s hierarchy of needs, starting from the bottom and working up: